Mark Pulliam: Lawyer, Writer, and Activist

 28:07.20 – Brian David Crane

 And what do you see as far as if someone’s listening to this.
-How to? yeah how to affect change and what I mean by that is that is it through the like.
-Through the primary system as far as like okay cool this person we’ve identified as a Rhino for lack of a better way to put it or they don’t you know they win the popularity contest but they certainly don’t win on principles. , and so then you want to get a primary challenge to them or is it.
-Like in your case where you attempted to get on the I think it was the state election commission for the Republican party in order to ask help vet or decide which candidates would actually be on the Republican ticket like what like what??
+How to? yeah how to affect change and what I mean by that is through the primary system as far as like, okay cool this person we’ve identified as a Rhino for lack of a better way to put it, or they don’t you know they win the popularity contest but they certainly don’t win on principles.
+Then you want to get a primary challenge to them or is it.
+Like in your case where you attempted to get on the..
+I think it was the state election commission for the Republican party in order to ask help vet or decide which candidates would actually be on the Republican ticket like what?
 What’s the line of attack effectively?

 28:46.65 – Mark Pulliam